KatrinaCloyd/ct-lab07/Readme.md

         * hit the cocktail api to get random cocktail
         * send a welcome text with their current fav drink
         * send their first random cocktail text
-    * GET - new random cocktail
+    * XXXXX GET by ID (id in params) - new random cocktail
         * hit the cocktail api to get random cocktail
-        * send new random cocktail recipe text
+        * send new random cocktail recipe text to user
-    * GET by ID (id in params) - user info by id
+    * GET all users -
-        * will get a specific user account by id
+        * will get all users and return as an array
     * PUT (send new favorite) - update users fav cocktail
         * Update users favorite cocktail to whatever they send by matching on user id
         * Send new favorite cocktail confirmation text